chingu-voyages/v25-bears-team-06/README.md

 ### Client Variables

 #### Google Books API

-Note: When running client and server concurrently from the root directory, you will need to have these `.env` variables inside the root folder as well.

 You will need a Google account and register your application with the Google API Console.
 `https://developers.google.com/books/docs/v1/getting_started`